Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: BACKGROUND AND NOTATION

-\section{Background and Notation}
+\section{BACKGROUND AND NOTATION}

 We are interested in the supervised learning framework.
-Let $S = \{(\bx_i, y_i)\}_{i=1}^n$ be a dataset of~$n$ datapoints, with each point sampled \emph{i.i.d.}\ (independently and identically distributed) from an unknown distribution $\calD$ over $\R^d \times \calY$.
+Let $(\bx_1, y_1), \ldots, (\bx_n, y_n)$ be a sequence of $n$ datapoints sampled \emph{i.i.d.}\ (independently and identically distributed) from an unknown distribution $\calD$ over $\R^d \times \calY$.
+The dataset $S = \{(\bx_i, y_i)\}_{i=1}^n$ is generated with the sequence of datapoints.\footnote{In this paper, we do not consider repeated datapoints.
+However, all definitions and results could be easily adapted to use multisets to account for repetitions, similarly to the work of \citet{campi2023compression}.} The targets are defined by the task at hand, with $\calY \in \{-1,+1\}$ for binary classification tasks and $\calY \subseteq \R$ for regression tasks.
 In this section, we focus on binary classification problems, but in \cref{sec:main}, we study both classification and regression settings.
-The datapoints $\bx$ are $d$-dimensional real-valued vectors, and the targets $y$ are defined by the task at hand, with $\calY \in \{-1,+1\}$ for binary classification tasks and $\calY \subseteq \R$ for regression tasks.